Perceived Model Degradation¶

 Fewer than three "yes" answers means you are operating on vibes.

-Novel models get credit for wins; routine ones get blamed for failures.
-Eval suites substitute systematic sampling for selective memory — identical prompts against the same rubric produce a signal independent of observer bias.
-Pinned snapshots isolate change attribution: any observed difference originated in your code, prompts, or data, not a silent upstream update.
+Novel models get credit for wins, and routine ones get blamed for failures.
+Eval suites replace selective memory with systematic sampling.
+Identical prompts against the same rubric produce a signal independent of observer bias.
+Pinned snapshots isolate change attribution: any observed difference came from your code, prompts, or data, not a silent upstream update.

 - Evals lag real usage.
-Suites reflect the authoring-time distribution; shifted user behavior means a passing eval masks degradation on the live workload.
+Suites reflect the authoring-time distribution, so shifted user behavior means a passing eval masks degradation on the live workload.

 - Pinning delays improvements.
 Pinning foregoes bug fixes and upgrades.
-Providers such as Anthropic and OpenAI deprecate old snapshots; teams without a rotation policy face forced migrations with no baseline.
+Providers such as Anthropic and OpenAI deprecate old snapshots, so teams without a rotation policy face forced migrations with no baseline.

 - Underpowered tests miss real regressions.
-McNemar's test requires sufficient paired samples; sparse traffic or narrow suites cannot detect small but real drops.
+McNemar's test requires enough paired samples, and sparse traffic or narrow suites cannot detect small but real drops.

 Example¶

 A team using the claude-opus-4 floating alias notices their summarization quality “feels worse” after a model update.
-Without pinned versions or evals, they can’t confirm whether a real regression occurred.
+Without pinned versions or evals, they cannot confirm whether a real regression occurred.

 Before (vibes-driven reaction):